Bhanuteja072/MeetIQ/README.md

 ## Development Notes

-- Models are loaded lazily and cached in process (Whisper, pyannote, embeddings, Groq clients).
+- External APIs are called on demand (AssemblyAI, Jina, Groq).
-- First transcription/diarization can be slower due to model load.
+- First transcription/diarization can be slower due to upstream queue time.
 - Analysis and transcription are background tasks; frontend polls status.
 - CORS allows `http://localhost:3000` and `http://localhost:5173`.
 - `test.py` is a standalone helper script and is not part of runtime API.

 ## Security Notes

-- Do not commit real API keys or Hugging Face tokens.
+- Do not commit real API keys or tokens.
 - Use strong `JWT_SECRET` in production.
 - Rotate credentials if a token was exposed.